Edit R files

 Select R Script or RMarkdown file.

 In the dialog that opens, type a filename.
+For a RMarkdown file specify its type: document, notebook, presentation, or Shiny (interactive markdown).

 Code completion helps you complete the names of classes, functions, and variables.
 Start typing the name of the code construct, and the suggestion list appears.